AABearBots/First-Closed-Doors-Competition/README.md

 ### E: Request a Storage Account

 Bots store data in the cloud.
 For the time being, the process for opening a storage account for your bot is manual.
-Please send us a request to open a storage account over WhatsApp; include your bot's name, please.
+Please send us a request to open a storage account over Telegram; include your Github Organization and bot's name, please.
 When the request is processed, you will get the following:

 #### Your Bot's Connection String